 Since balanced funds are equity-oriented, they are taxed like equity funds.
-While short-term capital gains, i.e. gains realised within one year of investment, are taxed at 15%, long-term capital gains, i.e. realised gains beyond 12 months of investment, are taxed at 10% if the capital gains exceed Rs 1 lakh in a financial year.
+While short-term capital gains, i.e. gains realized within one year of investment, are taxed at 15%, long-term capital gains, i.e. realized gains beyond 12 months of investment, are taxed at 10% if the capital gains exceed Rs 1 lakh in a financial year.

-Since we had looked at other types of hybrid/balanced funds, let’s look at how they are taxed as well.
+We have looked at types of hybrid/balanced funds.
+Now let’s look at how they are taxed as well.
 Since MIPs are debt oriented mutual funds, they are taxed like debt funds as well.
-Gains realised within three years of investment are considered as short-term added to the individual’s annual income and taxed according to his or her taxable income slab.
-Meanwhile, gains realised after 36 months of investment are considered long-term and are taxed at the rate of 20% with indexation plus 3% cess.
+Gains realized within three years of investment are considered as short-term added to the individual’s annual income and taxed according to their taxable income slab.
+Meanwhile, gains realized after 36 months of investment are considered long-term and are taxed at the rate of 20% with indexation plus 3% cess.

 For taxation purposes, arbitrage funds are considered as equity funds and taxed accordingly as highlighted above.

 |Mutual Fund Scheme Name||Returns|